 Instructions for the child model

-For the smallest ones, choose a triangle base of 100cm, so the sides should be 70cm long.
-For a 120cm base, count a side length of 84cm, and for a 140cm base, a side length of 99cm.
+For the smallest sizes, choose a triangle base of 100cm, so the sides should be 70cm long.
+For a 120cm base, the side length is 84cm, and for a 140cm base, the side length is 99cm.
 For those interested, this is the Pythagorean theorem.
 Sewing is also a bit of geometry ;-)

-First step, cutting; you can cut the entire piece directly (there won’t be the seams of the two triangles on the sides to widen the diagonal as for adults, because we are working on a much smaller piece).
+First step, cutting: you can cut the entire piece at once (there won’t be seam matches on the two triangle sides to widen the diagonal like for adults, because we’re working on a much smaller piece).

 Photo: cutting